nwlandry/governance/README.md

 # Governance as a complex, networked, democratic, satisfiability problem

-This repository accompanies the article "Governance as a complex, networked, democratic, satisfiability problem" by Laurent Hébert-Dufresne, Nicholas W. Landry, Juniper Lovato, Jonathan St-Onge, Jean-Gabriel Young, Marie-Ève Couture-Ménard, Stéphane Bernatchez, Catherine
+This repository accompanies the article ["Governance as a complex, networked, democratic, satisfiability problem"](https://arxiv.org/abs/2412.03421), by Laurent Hébert-Dufresne, Nicholas W. Landry, Juniper Lovato, Jonathan St-Onge, Jean-Gabriel Young, Marie-Ève Couture-Ménard, Stéphane Bernatchez, Catherine
 Choquette, and Alan A. Cohen and provides all the data, source code, and notebooks necessary to reproduce all results and figures.

 ### The structure of this repository is as follows: